TheZeroBeast/ACWiFi/README.md

 The "master" branch is suitable for use with Home Assistant and the "domoticz" branch is suitable for use with Domoticz.

+The "master" branch is currently in active development and testing.

+The "domoticz" branch is 100% tested and functional.

 An open-source PCB design that supports this firmware can be found here https://github.com/dvisser/MHI-ESP-PCB

 Credit to GitHub user rjdekker for their work documenting the MHI SPI protocol, their work can be found here https://github.com/rjdekker/MHI2MQTT